devjawal/React_Projects/README.md

 📌 Description:

-This is a React-based project developed by Me (Devkaran Jawal), showcasing dynamic components, state management, and a modern UI design using Tailwind CSS.
+This is a React-based project developed by me, showcasing dynamic components, state management, and a modern UI design using Tailwind CSS.

 🛠 Tech Stack: